 Sometimes style and practicality are so hopelessly off-kilter that finding something that a) looks half-decent and b) is genuinely easy to wear, is just asking too much.
 However, when worn under an overcoat, a roll neck is an excellent way to brave low temperatures in high style.

-For a smart outfit, anchor your top half with a pair of wool trousers and smart boots, or skew casual with chinos and sneakers for solid off-duty attire.
+For a smart outfit, anchor your top half with a pair of wool trousers and leather boots, or skew casual with chinos and sneakers for solid off-duty attire.

 With A Suit

-Whether it’s for a casual Friday getup that looks good outside the office or as a way to tackle festive parties without having to truss up in a tux, a light-gauge roll neck is the perfect partner for a suit.
+Whether it’s for a casual Friday getup that looks good outside the office or as a way to tackle party season without having to truss up in a tux, a light-gauge roll neck is the perfect partner for a suit.

 Neutral colours that contrast with the tailoring are a failsafe bet, so build a rotation of blacks, blues and earthy shades before attempting something more daring, such as jewel tones.